Skip to content

 NAD metabolism – a brief overview

-• Recycling path (NMN, NR, Nam)
+• Recycling Path (NMN, NR, Nam)

-• de novo path (tryptophan)
+• de novo pathway (tryptophan)

 • As we age, the amount of NAD in our body decreases.